 - Personal number for an officer or army number for an other rank, or date of birth

-- Death certificate unless the date of birth is over 116 years ago (they were born prior to 1902) as the MOD presumes death of they died in service
+- A death certificate, unless their date of birth is over 116 years ago or if they died in service

 If a soldier died within the last 25 years you’ll only receive limited information: